Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 Symptoms

-Nitrogen deficiency can result in leaves looking pale, and eventually turning yellow, curling, and dropping off.
+Nitrogen deficiency can result in leaves looking pale and eventually turning yellow, curling, and dropping off.
 Leaves nearer the base of the plant can be first displayed.
 Yellowing can progress up the plant.
 Leaf discoloration/browning can occur.
-Bloom may seem to be faster, with lower yields and fewer bud points.
+Bloom may seem faster, with lower yields and fewer bud points.

 Nitrogen toxicity